-These regulations applies only to those who sell in the course of business, i.e. horse dealers, saddlers and those selling any other equipment.
-They replace much previous legislation (including most of the Trades Descriptions Act, and apply throughout the UK including Northern Irelnad.
+This statute applies only to those who sell in the course of business, i.e. horse dealers, saddlers and those selling any other equipment.

 It is a criminal offence to apply a false description to goods.
 As well as contractual redress, misleading trade descriptions should be referred to the local Trading Standards Institute which can be found through www.gov.uk/find-local-trading-standards-office.